Car AC Off Due To High Engine Temperature (FIX)

 Then allow your vehicle to rest for about 15-20 minutes, and check the temperature gauge to be sure there’s no damage to your engine.

-Check the coolant reservoir of your engine for any leaks and also check your car radiator and cooling fans
+Check the coolant reservoir of your engine for any leaks, and also check your car radiator and cooling fans.

 To prevent or reduce the chances of this sign from appearing on your dashboard, you should: Always run your AC for 10-15 minutes once a week.
-This way, air pressure can be maintained to keep the compressor in great shape.

 More Reading: